UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Supply Charges Explained

-In many states, your utility still delivers power, but you may be able to choose the company that supplies it, eligibility depends on your state and local utility territory.
-This flexibility gives you a fantastic opportunity to shop around and opt for an environmentally mindful choice, such as a 100% renewable energy plan sourced from wind or solar power.
+In many states, your local utility still delivers the power, but you may be able to choose the company that actually supplies it.
+Eligibility heavily depends on your state and local utility territory.
+This flexibility gives you a fantastic opportunity to shop around and opt for an environmentally mindful choice, such as a 100% renewable energy plan sourced from regional wind or solar power.

-If you live in a deregulated state, you can shop around for different supply rates to find an energy-saving option that fits your budget.
+๐Ÿ’ก Pro Tip: If you live in a deregulated state, you can shop around for different supply rates to find an energy-saving option that perfectly fits your household budget.

 Delivery and Transmission Fees

-Delivery charges cover the physical journey your electricity takes from the generation plant to your living room.
-This money goes directly to your local utility company to fund the continuous maintenance of power lines, wooden poles, transformers, and the broader grid infrastructure.
+Delivery charges cover the physical journey your electricity takes from the remote generation plant directly to your living room.
+This money goes directly to your local utility company to fund the continuous maintenance of power lines, wooden poles, neighborhood transformers, and the broader grid infrastructure.

 Unlike supply rates in deregulated markets, delivery fees are entirely fixed by your region’s utility commission.
-You cannot shop around for a cheaper delivery company, because only one entity owns the wires connected to your house.
-If you are curious about how infrastructure costs impact utility bills, it mostly boils down to the massive expense of keeping the grid functional during storms and extreme weather events.
+You cannot shop around for a cheaper delivery company, because only one entity owns the physical wires connected to your house.
+If you are curious about how infrastructure costs impact utility bills, it mostly boils down to the massive expense of keeping the grid functional, resilient, and safe during severe storms and extreme weather events.

 What Is a Kilowatt-Hour (kWh)?